Budgeting for International Projects

 - Contacting us for assistance estimating the costs applicable to your program.

-Employment abroad: You may need to calculate salaries and fringe based on the local market rather than the typical Harvard salary grades and fringe rates.
+You may need to calculate salaries and fringe based on the local market rather than the typical Harvard salary grades and fringe rates.
 Depending on your staffing plan, your project may also incur staffing costs beyond employees' base salary and fringe benefits.
 These costs could be more than the salary of your staff, so it's important to budget accordingly and plan for these assumptions.
-Review our staffing guidance for options and budget implications.
+Review our international employment guidance for options and budget implications.

-Taxes: Although Harvard is tax-exempt in the U.S., this exemption doesn’t automatically carry over to foreign jurisdictions.
+Although Harvard is tax-exempt in the U.S., this exemption doesn’t automatically carry over to foreign jurisdictions.
 Program revenue, donations, payments, and international fund transfers may be taxed, and rates of 25 to 35 percent are not uncommon.
+Learn more about common international taxes.

 We can help you plan for and estimate the costs applicable to your program.
 Contact us.